benjaco-edu/db-assignment-6-perfomacne/README.md

 ### Exercise 5

-Add a full text index to the posts table and change the query from exercise 4 so it no longer scans the entire posts table.
+Add a full-text index to the posts table and change the query from exercise 4 so it no longer scans the entire posts table.

 Add the index:
 ```sql